simpleinjector/Documentation/source/advanced.rst

 Besides this, the use of property injection should be very exceptional and in general constructor injection should be used in the majority of cases.
 If a constructor gets too many parameters (constructor over-injection anti-pattern), it is an indication of a violation of the `Single Responsibility Principle <https://en.wikipedia.org/wiki/Single_responsibility_principle>`_ (SRP).
 SRP violations often lead to maintainability issues.
 So instead of patching constructor over-injection with property injection, the root cause should be analyzed and the type should be refactored, probably with `Facade Services <http://blog.ploeh.dk/2010/02/02/RefactoringtoAggregateServices/>`_.
 Another common reason to use properties is because those dependencies are optional.
 Instead of using optional property dependencies, best practice is to inject empty implementations (a.k.a. `Null Object pattern <https://en.wikipedia.org/wiki/Null_Object_pattern>`_) into the constructor.

 *Enabling property injection*
 *Simple Injector* contains two ways to enable property injection.
-First of all the [RegisterInitializer<T>|Using the Simple Injector#Configuring_Property_Injection] method can be used to inject properties (especially configuration values) on a per-type basis.
+First of all the :ref:`RegisterInitializer\<T\> <Configuring_Property_Injection>` method can be used to inject properties (especially configuration values) on a per-type basis.
 Take for instance the following code snippet:

 .. code-block:: c#